repnz/supple/README.md

 ## What is Supple?
 A .NET Library that allows deserialization of complex XML objects. the main motivation of this library is loading application configuration that allows dependency injection in the configuration file
 ## Features
+- Field / Property Assignment
-- Deserialization of interface properties
+- Deserialization of interfaces
 - References between deserialized objects
 - Calling classes with constructors